josebordon94/react-blog/README.md

 ## Usage

+### Uploading categories

+By the moment, you need to upload the categories manually.
+The service already exist (POST "api/categories") in back, but it's not implemented in front end.
+You will have to access manually to the database, or use an API CLient as Postman.

 ### Uploading, updating and deleting posts

 In home screen, you will see all the posts stored in database.
 Use the button "Create new post" to upload a new one.